fredzuna/app-favorites-fe/README.md

+# run the project locally
+to run the project execute the next comands
+- npm install
+- npm run dev
+- open the url http://localhost:3000 in the browser

 # Hydrogen template: Skeleton

 Hydrogen is Shopify’s stack for headless commerce.
 Hydrogen is designed to dovetail with [Remix](https://remix.run/), Shopify’s full stack web framework.
 This template contains a **minimal setup** of components, queries and tooling to get started with Hydrogen.